Qumulo/qsplit/README.md

 If you do not specify a '--buckets' param it will create a single bucket with all of the filepaths for the specified source and path.

 Once the files are created you can copy them to different machines/NICs to perform rsyncs in parallel.
 You could also run the rsyncs on a single machine with separate processes but you'd likely bury the machine NIC with traffic that way.
-So what I've done is:
+So one way to use these manifests is:

 1. Copy the results of qsplit/ text files to somewhere client machines can resolve them
 2. ssh to [n] different client machines with separate NICs